Official Name: State of Israel

-- Cabinet: selected by the prime minister and approved by the Knesset
+Executive Branch: Chief of State: President Reuven RIVLIN; Head of Government: Prime Minister Benjamin NETANYAHU; Cabinet: selected by the prime minister and approved by the Knesset

-Legislative Branch: unicarmeral Knesset of 120 seats
+Legislative Branch: Unicameral Knesset of 120 seats

 Judicial Branch: Supreme Court, justices are appointed by a Judicial Selection Committee made up of all three branches of the government

 Israel has a mixed legal system comprised of English common law, British Mandate regulations, and Jewish, Christian and Muslim religious law.